 These serve as inventories of an organization's data assets, containing metadata that makes essential information searchable and easily discoverable.
 For instance, a data catalog can store information about the location, format, and quality of various datasets.

-Example: A large university that maintains a data catalog, enabling researchers to access datasets related to various academic fields easily.
+Example: A large university maintains a data catalog, enabling researchers to access datasets related to various academic fields easily.
 The catalog includes metadata like dataset descriptions, formats, and usage restrictions.

 Data governance.